SNAPCHAT AR: LENS STUDIO KEYBOARD

 The keyboard supports single-line and multi-line text, with as many lines as you’d like.

-There are two more panels for symbols and numbers:
+There is a SHIFT button for capitals, and there are two more panels for symbols and numbers:

 And you’ve got some customization options:

-To quickly change the colours/materials of the keys, simply edit the Materials in the Resources folder.
+To quickly change the colors/materials of the keys, simply edit the Materials in the Resources folder.

-To set a default text, type it into the ‘Default Text’ textbox in the Keyboard settings.
+To set a default text, type it into the ‘Default Text’ textbox in the Keyboard settings (the root-level SceneObject).

-To change the look of all keys simultaneously, delete all but one key in the ‘Keyboard/Keyboard/KeyboardObject/Keys’ object in the scene.
+To change the look of all keys simultaneously, delete all but one key in the ‘Keyboard/KeyboardCam/Keys’ object in the scene.

-Simply change the look of the one remaining key to your liking, and duplicate it 30 times again.
+Simply change the look of the one remaining key to your liking, and duplicate it 32 times again (so there are 33 in total).

 The Keyboard script will automatically place the duplicated keys correctly and add their labels and all that.

 Function – Get the keyboard output.
-Use an int value as optional argument to ask for a specific line!
-(E.g. ‘global.KeyboardResult(3)’ for line 3.)
+Use an int value (starting at 0) as optional argument to get a specific line!
+(E.g. ‘global.KeyboardResult(3)’ for line 2.)

 Function – Show/hide the keyboard toggle.

-Bool – Check if keyboard is currently visible.
+Bool (get) – Check if keyboard is currently visible.

-Bool – Check if the Keyboard will be hidden when recording.
+Bool (get, set) – Check if the Keyboard will be hidden when recording.

-Int – Get the amount of lines allowed to scroll through.
+Int (get, set) – Get the amount of lines allowed to scroll through.